 - Ensure that the security company is registered with the Private Security Industry Regulatory Authority (PSIRA).

-Taking steps to pre-empt your business falling victim to crime is the smart, savvy thing to do this festive season.
+Taking steps to pre-empt your business falling victim to crime is the smart, savvy thing to do this holiday season.
 Make sure you aren’t caught off-guard.